RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 element, and your whole strategy goes away.

-If you or your classmates can scrape all 17 years of world factbook data, you will really have achieved something special.
+If you or your classmates can scrape all 17 years of world factbook data, you will have achieved something special.
 (And, you will be destined for internet fame if you make your notebooks public.)
 You will likely have noticed that lots of people want this data in a more convenient format.

-.. reveal:: web_scrapping_2017_data
+.. reveal:: web_scraping_2017_data
     :instructoronly:

     Here we have the code that enables you to scrape one page, get all the information, and put it in a dictionary.